What is a minimally invasive mitral valve repair?

 Minimally invasive techniques are preferable to open-heart techniques, as the wounds are easier to recover from, resulting in a shorter hospital, a quicker recovery time, and less pain after the procedure.

 After the procedure, patients will spend a week in the hospital, and will possibly be fitted with drainage tubes in the chest to prevent fluid build-up.
-It will take a few months before patients are fully recovered, during which they should avoid heavy lifting and strenuous activities; doctors’ advice will differ for each patient depending on the type of procedure and their physical condition.
+It will take a couple of months before patients are fully recovered, during which they should avoid heavy lifting and strenuous activities; doctors’ advice will differ for each patient depending on the type of procedure and their physical condition.

 Patients with a mechanical mitral valve replacement will need to be on blood thinners for life to prevent clots, and those with biological replacements may need another one after some years due to tissues breaking down.